 The 3D imaging system can be placed shortly after the weld box, usually prior to scarfing, to automatically monitor the weld bead and forming immediately after the tube has been welded.
 By placing the measurement system right after the weld box, the weld profile can be instantaneously monitored to alert the operators for out-of-tolerance conditions as soon as they occur.
 That way, defects can be found sooner, avoiding the production of a long section of defective product before being detected by the line operators.

-Overall, laser-based 3D imaging systems, such as the WI2000p from Xiris, offer an excellent measurement option for tube mill owners/operators who want additional, real-time monitoring of weld features.
-They can be used in a proactive manner, warning operators what is changing in their welding process so that they can perform corrective action before significant scrap occurs And by measuring the outside contour of a weld, laser-based 3D imaging systems can operate on any type of material, regardless of its reflectance or magnetic properties, using a single head to perform the measurement.
+Overall, laser-based 3D imaging systems, such as the WI-2200/3000 Weld Inspection System from Xiris, offers an excellent measurement option for tube mill owners/operators who want additional, real-time monitoring of weld features.
+They can be used in a proactive manner, warning operators what is changing in their welding process so that they can perform corrective action before significant scrap occurs.
+As well, by measuring the outside contour of a weld, laser-based 3D imaging systems can operate on any type of material, regardless of its reflectance or magnetic properties, using a single head to perform the measurement.